 Special Considerations On 433-B(OIC) Sections 3 and 4

 Here is where our expertise as tax attorneys comes in and these are the things we consider when evaluating cases for Offer in Compromise that applies to these sections you will not hear about from the IRS or an unlicensed”tax consultant.”

 These are Section 3, Lines 7, 8, and 9.
 The catch with these categories is most businesses that have any of these categories of income often have more assets than the tax balance due.
 This makes them ineligible for a financials-based Doubt as to Collectibility Offer in Compromise.
 Doubt as to Liability Offers in Compromise is extremely difficult.

 Financials-based is the way to go if your business qualifies.
 The exception to this is office owners or lessors that are subleasing out some of their offices.
 That’s still considered rental income but often is not due to an owned asset.

 Gross Wages and Salaries

 This is Section 4, Line 13 or should be listed on your profit and loss statement if these are paid out.
 The IRS agent will be looking to see what the officers are getting paid.
 They want to see that the company’s officers and owners are not making a lot of money and still trying to get an Offer in Compromise.

 This is Section 4, Line 20.
-You need to make sense on this section.
+You need to make sense of this section.
 Do not add expenses that are not business expenses.
-If its something specific to a certain type of business, it is best to explain it on the attachment in addition to listing it.
-Present everything up front and clearly.
+If it’s something specific to a certain type of business, it is best to explain it in the attachment in addition to listing it.
+Present everything upfront and clearly.
 It makes acceptance more likely than keeping the IRS agent guessing what you sent and asking more questions.